-- Water between 6 p.m. and 10 a.m. - · Adjust watering frequency according to the weather and season - Check and repair leaking pipes, hoses, sprinklers - Install water saving showers heads and toilets - Do not use toilets as ashtrays or wastebaskets - Use a broom to clean driveways and sidewalks
+- Water before 8 a.m. or after 8 p.m. - Adjust watering frequency according to the weather and season - Check and repair leaking pipes, hoses, sprinklers - Use a broom to clean driveways and sidewalks - Install water saving showers heads and toilets - Do not use toilets as ashtrays or wastebaskets